shivlalsharma/js-quiz-app/Readme.md

 2. **Open the `index.html` file in your browser**.

-   Alternatively, you can set up a local server (e.g., using **VS Code Live Server**) to view the game in your browser.
+   Alternatively, you can set up a local server (e.g., using **VS Code Live Server**) to view the project in your browser.

 ---